Where is Spanish spoken? (¿Dónde se habla español?)

 - The Fiesta de la Vendimia (Harvest Festival) in the city of Mendoza is a celebration of local wine that takes place every February-March.
 This event includes a series of parades, local performances (image below), wine tasting, and the Queen of Vendimia beauty pageant.

 - El Niño, a climate pattern of uncharacteristically high sea surface temperatures in the equatorial Pacific Ocean, has a great effect on the success of wineries in Argentina.
-During El Niño years, eastern Argentina gets more humid, precipitation increases and cold air anomalies occur in the spring and summer.
+During El Niño years, eastern Argentina gets more humid, precipitation increases, and cold air anomalies occur in the spring and summer.
 These climate conditions are damaging to wine crops.
 In 2016, a strong El Niño year, the country lost 27% of its wine harvest, with the Mendoza region losing almost 40%.
 The harvest season was pushed back from February-March to April due to cooler temperatures and increased rainfall.
 Climatologists predict that anthropogenic climate change will make El Niño events twice as frequent and more intense.

 Peru (Perú)